annawees/annawees.github.io/_posts/2016-12-22-orangeredfish.markdown

 </div>

 <div id="recipedescription">
-Nestled between a bed of snow peas and a salad of shaved radishes, dulce pepper and scallions is perfectly seasoned Texas redfish.
+Nestled between a bed of snow peas and a salad of shaved radishes, dulce pepper and scallions is perfectly cooked Texas redfish.
 The sweet and salty broth of orange and soy delicately flavors the flaky redfish.
 <div id="spacer"></div>

 <div id= "recipedetails">